ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### PRECISION

 This is the precision of the data type, and is either defined by the user or the system by default.
-In case of character data type, it corresponds to the length of the character data type set by the user.
+Character data types correspond to the length of the character data type set by the user.

 ##### SCALE